The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Installing the Panniers

-Panniers consist of a yolk in the centre and two bags on each side.
-Depending on the bag and your bike, you can put the yolk under or over the seat.
+Panniers consist of a yoke in the centre and two bags on each side.
+Depending on the bag and bike, you can put the yolk under or over the seat.

 Going under the seat is more secure because the seat is holding the pannier straps in place.
-However, going on top of the seat can add a bit more distance between the bag and exhaust.
+However, going on top of the seat can add more distance between the bag and the exhaust.

-Obviously every bike is going to be a little bit different so you may have to play around a bit to get a solid fit.
+Every bike will be slightly different, so you may have to play around a bit to get a solid fit.

 Motorcycle Pannier Materials

-When we imagine panniers, it is usually big leather bags that come to mind.
+When we imagine panniers, big leather bags usually come to mind.
 Leather was the original material used for saddlebags and has a cowboy feel.

-A lot of people (especially Harley riders) prefer the timeless style of leather panniers.
-However, aside from style, there aren’t too many benefits to leather.
+Many people (especially Harley riders) prefer the timeless style of leather panniers.
+However, aside from fashion, there aren’t too many benefits to leather.

 Compared to modern synthetics like polyester, leather requires a lot of maintenance.